xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

 The input clock for the microphones can be generated in a multitude of ways.
-For example one can generate a 3.072 MHz clock on the board, or one can use the XCORE to divide down 12.288 MHz master clock.
+For example one can generate a 3.072 MHz clock on the board, or one can use the xCORE to divide down 12.288 MHz master clock.
 Or, if clock accuracy is not important, the internal 100 MHz reference can be divided down to provide an approximate clock.